Expat Essentials

 • Check your dog.
 They’re like Uber for ticks.
 And a flea and tick collar is a must.

 • If you find ticks, remove them immediately.
-Apparently I hosted my attacker for quite awhile without realizing it.
+Apparently I hosted my attacker for quite a while without realizing it and that might have led to complications.
 A tick has to stay attached for 36 to 48 hours or more before the Lyme disease bacterium can be transmitted.
 If you remove it within 24 hours, the risk is greatly reduced, according to the U.S. Federal Drug Administration literature I read.

 • Though they can save your life, antibiotics themselves are a problem because they wipe out your beneficial gut bacteria that keep you healthy.
 And they can lead to risk to infection with antibiotic-resistant bacteria.
 The literature I’ve seen says eating fresh veggies and avoiding processed foods will restore the healthy bacteria faster.